glottsi/SeducerEngine/README.md

 ## Change notes

+### 04/25/21
+  - all 'VideoFilename' attributes on the ButtonSchema (not Endings) is now an array of filenames to play, instead of a single string
+  - ButtonData was removed and replaced with ButtonSchema (they were basically the same anyways)
+  - added an 'Image' and 'IntroVideo' to the Scenario object, so we can define the filenames and types of the video to play and the image to use to represent the scenario directly in the .json file
+  - you can now use EndScreenMessage for a conditional ending

 ### 04/10/21
   - buttons can have an `EndScreenMessage` that will display on the ending screen if that option ends the game.
 If no message is specified (or if it is null), it will use a default message for that screen.
   - added a game settings screen (no settings yet)